-- 3. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+3. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.

 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health, or medical staff and law enforcement unit personnel); a person serving on the school; a person or company with whom the school has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official has a legitimate educational interest if the official needs to review an education records without consent to officials of another school district in which a student seeks or intends to enroll.
-[NOTE: FERPA requires a school district to make a reasonable attempt to notify the parent or student of the records request unless it states in its annual notification that it intends to forward records on request.] - 4.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by Cole R-I to comply with the requirements of FERPA.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
+Upon request, Cole R-I discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.
+[NOTE: FERPA requires a school district to make a reasonable attempt to notify the parent or student of the records request unless it states in its annual notification that it intends to forward records on request.]

+4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by Cole R-I to comply with the requirements of FERPA.